HSBBQ - Home of the High School BBQ League

 Do you have to cook all categories?

 Yes, all categories are average together for a final score.
-Omitting one or two categories would take your score out of the winners circle.
+Omitting one or two categories would take your score out of the winners circle and is not allowed.
+Five food categories for five students on a team at Regional events and 6 food categories at Nationals with the added larger meat.

 How do you cook a Brisket in 5 or 6 hours?

-Brisket can be cooked HOT and FAST, but due to event and school time restraints we do not cook Brisket except at the National Championship.
+Brisket or Pork Butt/ Shoulder can be cooked HOT and FAST, but due to event and school time restraints we do not cook larger meats except at the National Championship.
 It is the hardest and takes the most time.
 At Nationals teams set up the day before which gives them more time and ability to cook the brisket in 8 hours.

 SOCIAL MEDIA